wireapp/.github/README.md

 ### Set up

-To add this action click on `Actions` in the top bar of the target repository, scroll to `Workflows created by Wire Swiss GmbH` and click `Set up this workflow".
+To add this action click on `Actions` in the top bar of the target repository, scroll to `Workflows created by Wire Swiss GmbH` and click `Set up this workflow`.